VirtusLab/git-machete/docs/source/cli/github.rst

     The drafting/undrafting is useful in case the GitHub repository has set up `CODEOWNERS <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners>`_.
     Draft PRs don't get code owners automatically added as reviewers.

+    **Options:**

+    -U, --update-related-descriptions  Update the generated sections in related PR descriptions.
+                                       See help for ``update-pr-descriptions --related`` below for extra considerations.

 ``retarget-pr [-b|--branch=<branch>] [--ignore-if-missing]``:
     Sets the base of the current (or specified) branch's PR to upstream (parent) branch, as seen by git machete (see ``git machete show up``).